-How to apply for a PRI from the Dakota Foundation
+How to apply for funding from the Dakota Foundation

 Funding Process and Guidelines

-In general, the PRI-making activities of the Dakota Foundation are limited to non-profit groups whose programs empower people and increase their control over their own economic destinies.
-For more information about our PRIs, please see our Frequently Asked Questions (FAQs).
+The Dakota Foundation generally makes PRIs with non-profit groups whose programs empower people and increase their control over their own economic destinies.
+For more information about our PRIs, please see our Frequently Asked Questions (FAQs) .

 Our resources are available to organizations that serve their constituencies without discrimination on the basis of race, color, creed, sex, age, disability, sexual orientation, marital status or national origin.

-The Dakota Foundation is supportive of organizations that collaborate with other community groups to create broad-based solutions to common issues.
+We support organizations that collaborate with other community groups to create bottoms up solutions to common issues.
 It is important to us that a project or program is sustainable, scalable, and that benchmarks and indicators are in place to ensure meaningful and measurable results.

 Requests We Encourage